 Notice that it provides the absolute pathname of the current directory-a single, complete name that begins from the root directory (the leading /).
 FUSE needs absolute pathnames, and so we provide the source directory and mount point in that form.

 You can also check that the mount was successful:

 '''

-$ mount
+$ mount | grep amhfs | grep sfkaplan

-/dev/sda1 on / type ext4 (rw,errors=remount-ro)

-proc on /proc type proc (rw,noexec,nosuid,nodev)

-[...]

-amhfs on /home/staff/sfkaplan/project-2/mount-point type fuse.amhfs (rw,no
+amhfs on /home/staff/sfkaplan/project-6/mount-point type

+fuse.amhfs (rw,nosuid,nodev,user=sfkaplan)

 '''